robot-education/robot-code/README.md

 sudo apt install python3.12
 ```

+Note that Python version 3.12 or greater is a hard requirement.

-Note you may need to restart your terminal after installing `software-properties-common`.
+Also, you may need to restart your terminal after installing `software-properties-common`.

 Install `pipx`: